JeremiahChurch/acramatic_2100_fusion_360_post/README.md

 - [ ] support more work offsets
 - [ ] move work to front of machine at program completion.
 - [ ] fix left hand tapping operation - currently incorrectly set to `74`
+- [ ] remove hardcode ridgid tapping and use post processor option to support both tap types

 ## Resources / References